streamlit/docs/content/library/components/components-api.md

 npm add baseui
 ```

-- To build a static version of your component, run `npm run build`.
+- To build a static version of your component, run `npm run export`.
 See [Prepare your Component](publish#prepare-your-component) for more information

 ### Python API